sriku17/devItUp/README.md

-This project is a static frontend clone of a modern food ordering platform, created using only HTML and CSs.
+This project is a static frontend clone of a modern food ordering platform, created using only HTML and CSS.
 It includes well-structured UI components, product cards, and a clean app-like design.